u-boot/u-boot/doc/develop/sending_patches.rst

 open U-Boot patches.
 By using the "Filters" link (Note: requires JavaScript) you can also select other views, for example, to include old patches that have, for example, already been applied or rejected.

+Note that Patchwork automatically tracks and collects a number of git tags from follow-up mails, so it is usually better to apply a patch through the Patchwork commandline interface than just manually applying it from a posting on the mailing list (in which case you have to do all the tracking and adding of git tags yourself).
+This also obviates the need of a developer to resubmit a patch only in order to collect these tags.

 A Custodian has additional privileges and can: